ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/4th Level/Typhoon's Fury.md

 - **Effects**:
 	- *You create and push a massive wave of water in every direction around you, dealing heavy damage and pushing creatures away.*
 	- All creatures within the target cylinder must make a constitution saving throw against the wave.
-		- On a failure, they take damage from the wave and are knocked back to the edge of the target cylinder
+		- On a failure, they take damage from the wave and are displaced to the closest curved surface of the target cylinder.
-			- Creatures are always knocked to the closest edge of the target cylinder.
 		- On a success, they take half as much damage from the wave.
 	- You are immune to the effects of this psycast.
 - **Stats**: